praveenjuge/Mark/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of your project's readme file.
+You can modify this file and use it for your open source and private projects.
+The [sketch](Mark_sketch.sketch) file included can be used for assigning a cover image for your project.

+List of things you need to change while using this in your project-

+- Project Name
+- Description
+- Tags
+- Cover Image
+- Getting Started Instructions
+- Filling in correct Prerequisites
+- Installation Steps
+- Explain how to run tests
+- Deployment Details
+- "Built with" Details
+- Contribution, Versioning and Authors Information
+- Correct License Information
+- Acknowledgement Info (if any)

 ### Prerequisites